Chatham albatross: Behaviour

 They are normally silent, but will emit a harsh buzzing bray when threatened and also during courtship.
 Besides the sound they will put on a courtship display which includes fanning of the tail, mutual jousting of bills, and grunting.

 Feeding

 The Chatham albatross feeds on fish, cephalopods, krill, and barnacles.

 Reproduction

 This species of albatross breeds annually on rocky ledges, steep slopes, and crevices.
 They build pedestal nests of soil and vegetation.
 At this time The Pyramid is their only breeding site.
 They lay their single egg between 20 August and 1 October, with the egg hatching in November or December, after 68–72 days.
+Eggs of this species measure 10 x 6.7 cm.
 The chicks fledge by March or April, or 130 to 140 days after hatching.
 Juveniles return to the colony after four years, but do not breed until their seventh year.